meilisearch/documentation/guides/introduction/quick_start_guide.md

 The only step missing now is adding the search bar to your project.
 The easiest way of achieving this is to use [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch): a developer tool that generates all the search components needed to start searching.

-[Instant MeiliSearch](https://github.com/meilisearch/instant-meilisearch) works on common front-end environments as: [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [React](https://github.com/meilisearch/meilisearch-react), and [Vue.js](https://github.com/meilisearch/meilisearch-vue).
+[Instant MeiliSearch](https://github.com/meilisearch/instant-meilisearch) works on common front-end environments, such as [JavaScript](https://github.com/meilisearch/meilisearch-js), [React](https://github.com/meilisearch/meilisearch-react), and [Vue.js](https://github.com/meilisearch/meilisearch-vue).

 #### Let's Try!

 - Create an `html` file, for example, `index.html`.
-- Open it in a text editor (notepad, sublime text, VSC, or other).
+- Open it in a text editor (e.g. Notepad, Sublime Text, Visual Studio Code).
-- Copy-paste any of the code examples bellow and save the file.
+- Copy-paste any of the code examples below and save the file.
 - Open `index.html` in your browser (double click on it in your folder).

 _We use browser builds for ease of integration.
 It is possible to do this with `npm` or `yarn`.
 Please refer to [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch) for documentation._